flux-framework/flux-core/doc/man1/flux-filemap.rst

 machines are mapped efficiently.
 File discretionary access permission are preserved, but file attributes, ACLs, and group ownership are not.

-``flux-filemap list`` lists mapped files.
+:program:`flux filemap list` lists mapped files.
 Optionally, a :man7:`glob` pattern may be specified to filter the list.

-``flux-filemap get`` extracts mapped files and may be run on any broker or across all brokers using :man1:`flux-exec`.
+:program:`flux filemap get` extracts mapped files and may be run on any broker or across all brokers using :man1:`flux-exec`.
 Optionally, a :man7:`glob` pattern may be specified to filter the list.
 When extracting mapped files in parallel, take care to specify a :option:`--directory` that is not shared and is not on a network file system without considering the ramifications.

-``flux-filemap unmap`` unmaps mapped files.
+:option:`flux filemap unmap` unmaps mapped files.

 The ``stage-in`` shell plugin described in :man1:`flux-shell` may be used to extract previously mapped files into $FLUX_JOB_TMPDIR or another directory.